Leeds

 • Curious Hop Biere Cafe 9 Orchard Gate Otley LS21 3NX Telephone(01943) 467150

-Small independent bar which opened 3rd November 2022 after a refurbishment of the premises.
-It is a joint venture between the nearby Curious Hop off licence and Major Tom's Social in Harrogate.
-The main single room is wooden-floored, has a low partition down the middle and beer signs and mirrors on the walls.
-On the bar are three handpumps serving mainly northern beers and behind it on the white tiled back wall ten keg fonts.
-A locally produced cider is normally available.
-There is an additional seating area upstairs which can also be booked for meetings.
-Card payment only.
+Small independent bar which opened 3rd November 2022 after a refurbishment of the premises as a joint venture between the sadly closed Curious Hop off licence and Major Tom's Social in Harrogate.
+The main single room is wooden-floored with a low partition down the middle and the bar to one end.
+Beer signs, a unique bottle collection and mirrors adorn the walls.
+On the bar are three handpumps serving mainly northern beers and behind it on the white tiled back wall are ten keg fonts.
+Off-sales are available along with growler fills.
+There is an additional seating area upstairs with a wide selection of games and which can be booked for meetings.
+Opens on bank holiday Mondays.

 • Old Cock 11-13 Crossgate Otley LS21 1AA Telephone(01943) 464424